 With an initial funding of $912.7 million, IDA was launched on September 24, 1960 with 15 signatory countries - Australia, Canada, China, Germany, India, Italy, Malaysia, Norway, Pakistan, Sudan, Sweden, Thailand, United Kingdom, United States, and Vietnam.
 Within its first eight months of launch, IDA had 51 members and allocated credits worth $101 million to four countries.
 Honduras received the first IDA credit for highway maintenance.
 Chile, Sudan, and India were the other three recipients.

-IDA has grown to include 172 member countries, and has become the leading source of concessional lending to 82 of the world’s poorest countries, with 40 countries in Africa.
-Overall, 36 countries have graduated from IDA and some have ‘reverse-graduated’ or re-entered IDA.
-Since its inception, IDA credits and grants have totaled $255 billion, averaging $15 billion a year in recent years with Africa receiving 50% of the share.
+IDA has grown to include 172 member countries, and has become the leading source of concessional lending to 77 of the world’s poorest countries, with 39 countries in Africa.
+Overall, 41 countries have graduated from IDA and some have ‘reverse-graduated’ or re-entered IDA.
+Since its inception, IDA credits and grants have totaled $293 billion, averaging $18 billion over the last three years.